AsteroidNote/LCFontReplacer/README.md

 ## Additional Information
 The Font used in this Plugin is VCR OSD Mono.

-All Reserved Rights go to BepInEx's creator, Thunderstore and Zeekerss.
+Most rights reserved by the respective creators of BepInEx, Thunderstore, and Zeekerss.

 And most importantly...
 Have fun! :3